 Brilliant cuts and mixed cuts are generally considered to sparkle the most, whereas step cuts highlight a diamond’s clarity.

-What Diamond Cut Looks The Biggest?
+What Diamond Cut Looks the Biggest?

-What Is The Most Expensive Diamond Cut?
+What Is the Most Expensive Diamond Cut?

-Brilliant cuts are generally more expensive than step-diamonds, depending on the quality of the cut.
+Due to its popularity and high demand, a Round Brilliant cut diamond is the most expensive type of diamond cut.
+Brilliant cuts in general are more expensive than step cut diamonds, depending on the quality of the cut.
 This is due to both higher demand and differences in the cutting process.

-What Are Hearts And Arrows?
+What Are Hearts and Arrows?

 Ideal vs. Excellent Diamond Cut

-Can Lab-Grown Diamonds Be Graded On Cut?
+Can Lab-Grown Diamonds Be Graded on Cut?

 Lab-grown diamonds can and should be graded on all 4Cs and certified.
+Lab-grown diamonds are cut and polished just like their mined counterparts.
 It is inadvisable to purchase any diamond without diamond certification.

-VRAI Created Diamonds: A Cut Above The Rest
+VRAI Created Diamonds: A Cut Above the Rest